krusynth/digitalpolicy/content/_laws/paperwork-reduction-act.md

 * requests for feedback such as user surveys, and
 * comments and discussions gathered at public hearings or online meeting.

+The Paperwork Reduction Act expands on the [Privacy Act](/laws/privacy-act/).